tomjs/release-cli/README.zh_CN.md

-  --any-branch          Allow publishing from any branch (default: false) --branch              Name of the release branch (default: main | master) --tag <tag>           Publish under a given dist-tag (default: "latest") --no-scoped-tag       Don't Use scoped package name as git tag --no-log              Skips generating changelog --log-full            Generate a full changelog and replace the existing content (default: false) --no-log-commit       Don't add git commit SHA and link to the changelog
+  --any-branch          Allow publishing from any branch (default: false) --branch              Name of the release branch (default: main | master) --tag <tag>           Publish under a given dist-tag (default: "latest") --scoped-tag          Use scoped package name as git tag --no-log              Skips generating changelog --log-full            Generate a full changelog and replace the existing content (default: false) --no-log-commit       Don't add git commit SHA and link to the changelog